Prostate Cancer & Bladder WeaknessBack to articles

 Alpha, says, “I first started experiencing leaks after my prostate cancer surgery.
 It’s very dehumanising, very degrading.
 It makes you lose your self-confidence, self-esteem and dignity”.
 Alpha tried several prescribed treatments before finding success using INNOVO®.
 “Within a very short period, within two months, I started seeing a lot of improvement.
 I would recommend INNOVO®, it’s a wonderful thing, it’s a wonderful device”, he says.

 Darren Breen, Managing Director of iMEDicare UK, says “We deal with post prostate cancer patients everyday just like Alpha who have been through treatments cycles with INNOVO®, and time after time we are seeing incredible results.
 Our patient’s lives are impacted in so many ways by their incontinence – they just want to get out there and live their life as they normally would.
 INNOVO® is giving them back their freedom – it’s solving the problem, rather than just addressing the symptoms”. iMedicare specialise in Urological Medical Devices, with a specific focus on male pelvic health.
 Visit the website.

 Why consider INNOVO® as a treatment for post prostatectomy induced bladder weakness?

 - It’s a solution that treats the condition, rather than hiding the symptoms

 - It’s non-invasive – the device is completely external, there are no probes

 - It’s clinically proven to safely activate the entire pelvic floor muscles

 - It’s cost-effective – it’s cheaper over time than buying pads & less risky than surgical treatments

 INNOVO® is giving them [patients] back their freedom – it’s solving the problem, rather than just addressing the symptoms

-1 in 10 Men suffer with Bladder Weakness in the UK.
+1 in 10 Irish Men experience Bladder Weakness.